duplico/duplico.github.io/index.md

 I also help with Queercon, the LGBT community event at DEF CON, where I work on Queercon’s electronic badges as the lead coder and logistics/sourcing person.
 In the DEF CON electronic badge community, I’m known as the guy who gets added on Facebook by Chinese vendors’ sales reps.

-I hold an MS in computer science from the University of Tulsa’s Institute for Information Security.
-My academic research interests have touched information security, network security, natural user interfaces, and formal methods.

-I’ve built a network monitor, a touch screen coffee table, and two different kegerators.
-I’ve worked on projects for vulnerability analysis, evading government Internet censorship (PDF), and recommending where to eat lunch (It didn’t work out).
-I occasionally design functional parts for 3D printing (See my Thingiverse profile).

 In grad school I moonlit hosting karaoke at an arts bar.
 These days I moonlight writing software for embedded electronics.
 One of those involves late nights, confused wailing, and no pay.
 The other, of course, is karaoke.

 In 2014 I was honored by the Tulsa Business and Legal News as one of their “Tulsa 40” young local leaders.
 In 2017 I had the awesome experience of giving a TEDx talk on supercomputing, and in 2011 I had a lot of fun giving a similar talk (at an Ignite event) about security, called “How your computer can ruin your life and literally kill you dead.”

 I serve on the Board of Directors for Tulsa's Friends of Starlight Concerts, which presents a free ourdoor summer concert series by one of the few remaining professional concert bands in the United States.
-I'm also serve on the advisory board of the University of Tulsa's Tandy School of Computer Science.
+I also serve on the advisory board for the Tandy School of Computer Science at my _alma mater_, the University of Tulsa.